hassan-alawi/FlexArray/readme.md

  - Array Dimensions: M rows, K columns, N row/columns
  - Pipeline stages in DSP: (1-5)
  - System Interface bus width: Minimum of 2 (32 bit words)
- - System Interface: Can operate with no data loading and ofloading overhead to model pure compute latency
+ - System Mode: Multiple modes of behaviour available (3)

 The hope of this endeavor is that this flexible RTL model can be used to aid systems research in ACCL, and to potentialy develop a reconfigurable dataflow architecture (RDA) from the base systolic array architecture, through more flexible PE interconnects